 Quality content wins: Whether for rankings or citations, substantive, accurate, well-structured content outperforms thin alternatives.
 The specifics differ (answer-first formatting for AEO), but quality remains foundational.

 User intent drives strategy: Understanding what users want—and how they phrase questions—guides both SEO keyword research and AEO prompt optimization.
+For instance, understanding what is an answer engine helps inform content strategy for both traditional search and AI platforms.

 The fundamentals of "mature SEO"—semantic relevance, contextual depth, structured content, helpfulness—didn't arrive with AI.
 They've been core principles since search moved beyond exact-match keywords.